apoorvb/DL_utils/README.md

 6. ## writing vid
     1. after processing frames from local video file or camera stream, save it as video.
 Using Opencv

+7. ## feedforward
+    1. code for forward pass in 1 layer neural network